ThatOneShortGuy/ASCII-Video-Player/README.md

 ### Options
 - `-h`: Show help message and exit
+- `--clean`: Clean the temporary files before and after the program is done running (default: False)
 - `-c <freq>`, `-f <freq>`: Color frequency.
 The higher the integer, the more space between the sampled colors. (default: 22)
 - `-fps <fps>, -r <fps>`: Frames per second.
 The framerate to play the video back at (default: 30)
 - `-s <width>,<height>`: Size of the output video.
 Should be input as "width,height" with no spaces and numbers only.
 A negative one (-1) in any of the sizes will calculate the best size to maintain the image ratio (default: 188,40)